Back to Blog

 I was recently scrolling Facebook and saw the feed was full of AI marketing tools, agencies and services.
 One in particular was an agency promoting AI bots and fractional CTO engagements.
 Surely I could learn from them, right?

-Anytime anyone or any company tells me they are an AI expert I take a look at their JSON LD schema and see how they are building out their place on the knowledge graph and trying to control how their brand and authority gets digested into the retrieval layer.
+Anytime anyone or any company tells me they are an AI expert I take a look at their JSON-LD schema and see how they are building out their place on the Knowledge Graph and trying to control how their brand and authority gets digested into both the retrieval layer and the parametric layer.
 This company had none.
 Zero structured data, no schema markup, nothing to help AI systems understand what they actually do or who they are.
-Yet there they were, selling AI expertise to other companies, missing the most basic and fundamental pieces required by the retrieval layer.
+Yet there they were, selling AI expertise to other companies, missing the most basic and fundamental pieces required by either layer.

 Authority Building Across Interfaces